TheGoodlike13/liberty_or_death/README.md

 So now that we're in the domain, can we use this bitch to connect via SPNEGO?
 I sure hope so...

+### Breakdown of negotiations

+The time has come to mess around with SPNEGO itself.
+Let's try [#spnego_open](#spnego_open).

+> To enable SPNEGO, the clocks for the client,
+> Active Directory server, and Open Liberty server
+> must be synchronized within 5 minutes of each other.

+They're basically synchronized, it's a host and a VM.
+I hope just the 2 is enough?

+> Using SPNEGO directly from the domain controller isn’t supported.

+Right, but my usage of SPNEGO will be strictly NOT from the DC.
+The DC lives in the VM.
+The host has joined the domain, will host the app, will use the browser.
+So nothing that should be a problem?

+> On the DC, create a Kerberos service principal name and keytab file.

+We can't just use the example, because it's for Windows, not Samba.
+So we'll have to improvise with whatever help we can muster.

+[#more_hideous_mess](#more_hideous_mess) has some info on SPN creation.
+There's some bickering about whether you can create one for a PC or not, and that's very confusing.
+I run the command referenced within:

+    sudo samba-tool spn list

+>     Usage: samba-tool spn list <user> [options]

+    sudo samba-tool spn list administrator

+> User CN=Administrator,CN=Users,DC=goodlike,DC=eu has no servicePrincipalName

+    sudo samba-tool spn list goodlikepc

+> User CN=goodlikepc,CN=Users,DC=goodlike,DC=eu has no servicePrincipalName

+    sudo samba-tool spn list gpc

+> ERROR: User gpc not found

+    sudo samba-tool spn list gpc$

+>     User CN=GPC,CN=Computers,DC=goodlike,DC=eu has the following servicePrincipalNam
+>     e:
+>              HOST/GPC.goodlike.eu
+>              RestrictedKrbHost/GPC.goodlike.eu
+>              HOST/GPC
+>              RestrictedKrbHost/GPC

+Uh, that's like 4 names.
+Or is that one name with 4 lines?
+Who knows...

 ## Summary in summary